-Responsibility for regulatory compliance in large part rests with the General Counsel and members of the Legal and Compliance Departments, who submit compliance reports to each of the Group (including Hamilton Re) Boards at their respective meetings.
-In compiling the report, the General Counsel documents Bermuda regulatory requirements applicable to the Group and Hamilton Re and describes compliance with such obligations.
-With respect to other Subsidiaries in the Group, the General Counsel is assisted by compliance personnel who service Hamilton International and Hamilton Select and provide compliance reports to the respective Audit Committees of Hamilton International and Hamilton Select.
-Compliance with internal controls, policies, procedures, laws and regulations is reviewed in each related area on a risk basis as part of the Internal Audit Plan.
+Responsibility for regulatory compliance in large part rests with the General Counsel and members of the Legal and Compliance Departments, who submit compliance reports to each of the Group Boards, including the Hamilton Re Board, at their respective meetings.
+In compiling the report, the General Counsel documents regulatory requirements applicable to the Group and Hamilton Re and describes compliance with such obligations.
+With respect to other Subsidiaries in the Group, the General Counsel is assisted by compliance personnel who service Hamilton Global Specialty and Hamilton Select.
+Compliance with internal controls, policies, procedures, and laws and regulations is reviewed in each related area on a risk basis as part of the Internal Audit Plan.

 A key element of the compliance and risk management framework is the Group's internal Code of Conduct and Ethics ("Group Code").
 The Group Code has been adopted by the Parent and is applicable to all its Subsidiaries, supplemented as needed by additional programs and policies to address local requirements for specific Subsidiaries.
 The Group Code addresses various issues concerning the business practices of the Group, such as conflicts of interest, bribery, confidentiality, diversity and inclusion, and other important matters.
 A "whistleblower" hotline and an online reporting portal have been created for employees to use to report actual or suspected violations of the Group Code or applicable laws and regulations.
-Violations may be deemed to be serious misconduct, and the results of investigations into such violations may be reported to the Parent Audit Committee for remedial action.
+Violations may be deemed to be serious misconduct and the results of investigations into such violations may be reported to the Parent Audit Committee for remedial action.
 The Parent Audit Committee reviews the Group Code on at least an annual basis and approves all changes to it.